Latin American Conference on

 Useful Information

-To ensure a smooth arrival and enjoyable stay, we provide the following information on reaching the National University of Colombia from El Dorado International Airport and additional details for your convenience.
+To ensure a smooth arrival and enjoyable stay, we provide the following information on reaching the venue and hotels from El Dorado International Airport and additional details for your convenience.

 El Dorado International Airport:Upon landing at El Dorado International Airport (BOG), you will find it to be a well-equipped and modern facility.
 After clearing customs and collecting your baggage, taxis and ride-sharing services are readily available outside the terminals.